robgraves/crapsgame/README.md

 Finished settings menu, with options for color, sound, and mature content.
 All seems to work and save settings in data/save/config.p and reload on game start.
-Creates the file if it doesn't exist.
+Creates the file if it doesn't exist. nullist did some refactoring to the graphics.py file to make it easier to change colors.

 02/28/2024